JulianKnodt/pars3d/readme.md

 If you want another format supported, please feel free to file an issue and I'll do my best to add it.

+### Contributing is welcome!

+File an issue, submit a PR, anything would be fantastic.

 # Visualization

 In addition to parsing 3D file formats, there is minimal support for visualization with vertex